circularsquare/circularsquare.github.io/pages/friends/gingko.md

 permalink: /friends/gingko
 ---

+is a tree with fan shaped leaves which turn a beautiful homogenous gold in the fall. lots of fruits fall from the gingkos right outside my home by the [lindje](/places/river)

-is cool. they like tea and has a soft voice and a soft face.
+they're cool. they like tea and has a soft voice and a soft face.

-sometimes we walk in the morning to the cavern. how did we end up here?
+sometimes we walk in the morning to the [cavern](/places/cavern). how did we end up here?

-they exist in the world. they talk about distant events and people. when they take my mind to these places i feel as if i'm in the world too, which is a nice feeling to have.
+you exist in the world. you talk about distant events and people. when you take my mind to these places i feel as if i'm in the world too, which is a nice feeling to have.

+you're a builder. does it feel good to make something that people use? you're inspiring. what would it take for me to become a builder too?